ourownstory/neural_prophet/docs/hyperparameter-selection.md

 of size `n_forecasts`.
 Adding more layers results in increased complexity and also increased computational time, consequently.
 However, the added number of hidden layers can help build more complex relationships especially useful for the lagged regressors.
-To tradeoff between the computational complexity and the improved accuracy the `num_hidden_layers` is recommended to be set in between 1-5.
-Nevertheless, in most cases a good enough performance can be achieved by using just one hidden layer alone.
+To tradeoff between the computational complexity and the improved accuracy the `num_hidden_layers` is recommended to be set in between 1-2.
+Nevertheless, in most cases a good enough performance can be achieved by having no hidden layers at all.
 `d_hidden` is the number of units in the hidden layers.
 This is only considered if `num_hidden_layers` is specified, otherwise ignored.
 The default value for `d_hidden` if not specified is (`n_lags` + `n_forecasts`).
 If tuned manually, the recommended practice is to set a value in between `n_lags` and `n_forecasts` for `d_hidden`.
 It is also important to note that with the current